TrueVote/TrueVote.Bot/README.md

 Create a new file at the root of the TrueVote.Bot project named `local.settings.json`.
 To use the functions of the Telegram Bot locally, create a new Bot using ['BotFather'](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and place the key in the `local.settings.json` file.

 Get the `ServiceBusConnectionString` from Azure portal.
-Currently ServiceBus is not available to run locally.
+Currently Service Bus is not available to run locally.

 ```json
 {